san018/Algorithms/README.md

-# Python
+# Algorithms
-Algorithms in Python
+Algorithms implemented in Python